open-horizon/examples/edge/evtstreams/cpu2evtstreams/PolicyRegister.md

 hzn policy list
 ```

-- Notice that in addition to the three `properties` stated in the node_policy.json file, Horizon has added a few more (openhorizon.cpu, openhorizon.arch, and openhorizon.memory).
+- Notice that in addition to the `properties` stated in the `node.policy.json` file, Horizon has added a few more (openhorizon.cpu, openhorizon.arch, and openhorizon.memory).
 Horizon provides this additional information automatically and these `properties` may be used in any of your Policy `constraints`.

 ### Service Policy